South Gloucestershire and Stroud College: SGS WISE Campus

 BIPA's facilities include 6 dance studios, 5 acting/rehearsal studios, TV studio, Mac editing suits, scenic workshop, wardrobe department, study zone, gym, theatre bar and The Olympus Theatre and Studio 22 theatre which puts on over 40 productions a year.

 In 2021, the college launched its University Centre after remodelling its existing WISE Campus to accommodate additional degree students.
 The University Centre officially opened as University Centre WISE | West of England Institute of Specialist Education on Friday 19 November 2021.

-SGS Stroud
+SGS Stroud Campus

 The Stroud campus is located in Stratford Road, Stroud.
 The campus has a remote education centre located in Dursley, Gloucestershire, and a co-operative sixth form site at Downfield Sixth Form with Marling School, Stroud High School and Archway School.
 The Stroud campus has a learning resource centre, construction workshops, learn IT centre, Envy hair and beauty salon, refectory, conference facilities as well as sports and leisure facilities.